Deduplication Building Block Guide

 Supported on ext3, ext4 and XFS.

-The hardware requirements for MediaAgent that hosts the DDB is explained in Hardware Specifications for MediaAgent.
+The hardware requirements for MediaAgent that hosts the DDB is explained in Deduplication Mode.

-Tip: For optimal backup performance, the DDB needs to be on a fast, dedicated disk formatted at 32 KB or larger block size.
-The DDB must be stored on solid state drives (SSD) that are local to the MediaAgent.
+- The DDB must be stored on solid state drives (SSD) that are local to the MediaAgent.
 Before setting up the DDB, the storage volumes must be validated for high performance.
 Use a tool that measures the IOPS (Input Output Operations per second).
+For optimal backup performance, the DDB needs to be on a fast, dedicated disk.

 The following aspects need to be considered before configuring the deduplication in your environment.